hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ### FRiP: Fraction of reads in peaks

 This value reports the percentage of reads that overlap within called peaks.
 This is another good indication of how ”enriched” the sample is, or the success of the immunoprecipitation.
 It can be considered a **”signal-to-noise” measure of what proportion of the library consists of fragments from binding sites vs. background reads**.
 FRiP values will vary depending on the protein of interest.
 A typical good quality TF with successful enrichment would exhibit a FRiP around 5% or higher.
 A good quality PolII would exhibit a FRiP of 30% or higher.
 There are also known examples of	good data with FRiP < 1% (i.e. RNAPIII).

+### Relative Enrichment of Genomic Intervals (REGI)

+Using the genomic regions identified as called peaks, we can obtain genomic annotation to show where reads map in terms of various genomic features.
+We then evaluate the relative enrichment across these regions and make note of how this compares to what we expect for enrichment for our protein of interest.

 ### RiBL: Reads overlapping in Blacklisted Regions